elteguh/project_exercise/README.md

 # project_exercise
-Here I start learning create a repository for my github
+Here I start learning to create a repository for my github